rsa17826/vex-plus-plus/readme.md

         - **showTotalActiveSignalCounts**: adds a number showing the total amount of signals that are currently sending on each signal id
         - **showWhatBlocksAreSendingSignals**: adds an image of the block that is sending on each signal id and a number showing the amount of blocks of the same type that are sending the signal
         - **onlyShowActiveSignals**: only shows signals if the signal is active and being sent

+      - ### signal connection lines

         - **showSignalConnectionLinesOnHover**: shows lines between all blocks connected by signals to the block being hovered or selected
         - **showSignalConnectionLinesInEditor**: shows lines between all blocks connected by signals when in the editor
         - **showSignalConnectionLinesInPlay**: shows lines between all blocks connected by signals when not in the editor
+        - **onlyShowSignalConnectionsIfHoveringOverAny**: if true and hovering over or selecting a block that is connected, only connections for that block will be shown even if showSignalConnectionLinesInEditorshow or SignalConnectionLinesInPlay are true

     - ### level mods